 SeedLac is the least processed shellac.
 All other shellac products are made from this raw seedlac resin.

-Sticklac is crushed to yield the seedlac, then is sieved to remove organic materials, washed and dried in open air.
+Sticklac is crushed to yield the seedlac, then sieved to remove organic materials, washed, and air dried.

 See: Questions, Facts & Myths about Shellac for Wood Finishing